zhiwae97/J296_Final_Project/README.md

     <br>1.
 All City, County, State names are spelled correctly.
     <br>2.
 Animal Shelter names do not have similar clusters, and are spelled correctly.
     <br>3.
 Number, date, and other formats appears to be correct.
+After that process I have found no major cleaning issue with this dataset, and decided to move on with the analysis.

   <h4> Question Overview </h4>